Are Weightlifting Belts Effective?

 Weightlifting Belts: Are They Worth the Investment?

 Weightlifting belts are tools that can be found in just about any gym goer's gym bag with their other equipment like wrist straps or knee sleeves.
-But, are these weightlifting belts even worth it?
+Whether you are training for bodybuilding or a strength sport like powerlifting, you see a lot of gym goers using these pieces of equipment.
+It is said that they are beneficial for you on those heavy lifts, but are these weightlifting belts even worth it?

 Let's break it down.